 As a physical therapist, I witness the benefits of treating injury risk—and the cost of ignoring it—all day, every day.

-Get maximum results with our complete training program!
 I see people who follow proper injury risk reduction programs and lead vibrant, active lives feeling capable and independent, and able to participate in physical activities they love.
 Meanwhile, I see other patients who have had to pull back, either partially or entirely, from their job, workout routine, or favorite activities due to injury that might have been less likely to happen had they been engaging in a balanced training program.
 While you can’t truly prevent all injuries, reducing your risk is always better than treatment.

 The value of being prepared to perform functional activities and respond to situations requiring extra effort cannot be underestimated.

 Building strength, as well as increasing mobility, stability, balance, endurance, and overall health is critical to injury risk reduction.
 In my mind, smart training that addresses all of those qualities prepares your body for almost any physical demand—whether it’s shoveling snow on your driveway, carrying all the groceries into the house in one trip, or even saving your life (and the life of someone you love) in an emergency situation.